cryptofaz67/cheatsheets/java.md

  ## HashMap

-  A HashMap however, store items in "key/value" pairs, and you can access them by an index of another type (e.g. a String).
+  However, a HashMap store items in "key/value" pairs and you can access them by an index of another type (e.g. a String).

   ```java